Free Analytics Utility

 How does this engagement rate calculator work?

 Enter your totals for likes, comments, shares, saves, reposts, clicks, or other visible responses, then add the denominator you want to compare against.
-The calculator can show follower, reach, impression, and view-based rates side by side when you provide those inputs.
+The calculator shows follower, reach, impression, and view-based rates side by side when you provide those inputs.

 Does it work for Instagram, TikTok, LinkedIn, YouTube, and X?

 Yes.
-Each platform preset changes the labels, helper copy, and default formula so the calculator better matches the analytics screens you are most likely using.
+Each platform preset changes the labels, helper copy, and default formula so the calculator matches the analytics screens you are most likely working from.
+Instagram starts with followers, TikTok and YouTube start with views, and LinkedIn and X start with impressions.

 Should I use follower-based or reach-based engagement rate?

-Follower-based rate is the easiest way to compare profiles at a high level, but reach-based rate is often better when you want to know how the people who actually saw the content responded.
+Follower-based rate is the easiest way to compare profiles at a high level, but reach-based rate is often more honest when you want to know how the people who actually saw the content responded.
 This tool lets you compare both instead of forcing one answer.

 Does this tool pull live account data?